JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 * **With the display and a (virtual) keyboard**<br/>
-First click on the WIFI-Icon in the top right corner of the screen and activate the WIFI and select your WIFI of choice.<br/> If you don't have keyboard with you, you can use a virtual keyboard that comes with the Raspberry Pi OS.
+First click on the WIFI-Icon in the top right corner of the screen and activate the WIFI and select your WIFI of choice.<br/> If you don't have a keyboard with you, you can use a virtual keyboard that comes with the Raspberry Pi OS.
 You can find it in the menu under `Accessories`.<br/>
 With the virtual keyboard you can enter the wpa-key.

 <br/>

 ## Install VNC Viewer
 To remotely access the screen of your Raspberry Pi you need to have a VNC Viewer installed on a different computer.
-VNC has been tested using the realVNC Viewer (https://www.realvnc.com/de/connect/download/viewer/)
+VNC has been tested using the realVNC Viewer (https://www.realvnc.com/de/connect/download/viewer/) <br/>
 To connect to your Raspberry Pi you need to open your VNC Viewer.
 In the VNC Viewer you enter the VNC server-address from your Raspberry.
-After that you will need to enter a username (default: pi) and a password (default: raspberry).
+After that you will need to enter a username (default: pi) and a password (default: raspberry).  <br/>
 Your VNC Viewer will now connect to your Raspberry Pi.

 <br/>